Dragonborn 5e: Unleash Your Inner Dragon in Dungeons & Dragons”

 • Shell Master – The shells can be used by the desert monster to save throws and block attacks.

-• Nomads – They are very much proficient in their survival skills.
+• Nomads – They are very proficient in their survival skills.

 • Ability Score Increase – The Constitution score will be incremented by 1.